BradenAndros/WebDevProjects/README.md

 Braden Andros
 ======

-## Hi there, and welcome to my simple github site.
+#### Hi there, and welcome to my simple github site.
 Here I have some of the projects I've been working on for web development.

 ***

-Some of my projects can be found below:
+The code for my projects can be found below:

 * [Color Game Project](https://github.com/ndatoxicity/BradyRepo/tree/master/ColorGame)